“Great advice from @LisaPoisso”—Jane Friedman

 Read the full article: Learn where to find professional editors and what to consider when you’re ready to hire an editor.

 If you could only afford one round of editing, should it be developmental editing or copy editing?
-Developmental (content) editing ensures that your story is strong and vital.
+Developmental (story) editing ensures that your story is strong and vital.
 Copy editing (or line editing) crosses all the t’s and dots all the i’s.
-A purchase-worthy book needs both, but you may find yourself with the budget for only one or the other.
+Successful commercial fiction needs both, but you may find yourself with the budget for only one or the other.

 Even the dullest story can be copy edited into a beautifully polished volume—but will readers keep turning the pages?
 A compelling plot sells more books than correct commas every time.
 On the other hand, a look at the Amazon reviews of any title reveals readers who simply can’t get past glaring errors and quality issues.
 A hot, unedited mess turns readers off before they’ve had a chance to be captivated by your fantastic story line.